andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `Object.fromQueryString` now performs "smart" conversion of numerals, booleans, and multiple keys by default.
 To turn this off, pass `smart: false` in the options object which is now the second argument to the function.
 Deep bracket syntax (`[]` in keys) is now off by defualt but can be enabled with `deep` on the options object.

+- Level: Major
+  - `Date#format` shortcuts ("short", "long", "full", etc) have significantly changed.
+See the docs for the new formats.
+Tokens `f`, `fff`, `izotz`, and `ord`, have been replaced with `S`, `SSS`, `Z`, and `do` to align better with Moment/LDML. `Dow` and `Mon` were previously always 3 characters and uppercased.
+Both of these are now locale dependent, as certain locales may prefer different casing or abbreviation length.
+Lowercased formats `dow` and `mon` are also locale-dependent in length, but always lowercased.

 - Level: Moderate
   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set on the global object Sugar.Number.thousands and Sugar.Number.decimal.
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.